 I talked about magnification in close-up photography and I said I would explain a bit about its figures and how they relate.

-The figures compare the actual size of an object in relation to its size reproduced on film or CCD sensor.
-This can be seen as a ratio (1:1/2), or in fractions (1/2x or .05x).
-X = life size.
+The figures compare the actual size of an object in relation to its size reproduced on the CCD sensor.
+This can be seen as a ratio (1:1/2), or as fractions (1/2x or .05x).
+X = lifesize.

-Life size is where the size of the object is the same as its size portrayed on film.
-Therefore, 1/2x or 0.5x shows the object to be half life size, so it would appear to be half its actual size when represented on a photograph.
+Lifesize is where the size of the object is the same as its size portrayed in an image.
+Therefore, 1/2x or 0.5x shows the object to be half life its actual size so it would appear to be half its size when represented on a photograph.
 The ratio theory (1:2) means the same thing.

-So in other words, 1:1 is life size on film.
-The same as 1x or 1.0x, but 1:2 is half size on film the same as 1/2x or 0.5x, or 2:1 would indicate the object appears twice as large on film.
+So in other words, 1:1 is life size on the sensor.
+The same as 1x or 1.0x, but 1:2 is half its size on the sensor.
+The same as 1/2x or 0.5x, or 2:1 would indicate the object appears twice as large on film.